 Implementation

-In modern silicon every gate is some arrangement of NMOS and PMOS transistors — see CMOS for the full pull-up / pull-down structure.
-A NOT gate uses just two transistors; a NAND uses four; a NOR uses four.
-AND and OR are usually built as NAND-NOT or NOR-NOT pairs because trying to wire a “true” AND directly in CMOS gives a worse circuit.
+In modern silicon every gate is some arrangement of NMOS and PMOS transistors (see CMOS for the full pull-up / pull-down structure).
+A NOT gate uses two transistors, a NAND uses four, a NOR uses four.
+AND and OR are usually built as NAND-NOT or NOR-NOT pairs because wiring a “true” AND directly in CMOS gives a worse circuit.